 For both educational and financial reasons, we need your help in making sure your child has good attendance.
 There are times when it is necessary for a child to miss school.
 For example, we do not recommend that a child come to school if he or she is ill or could spread his or her illness to others.
 We need your help in minimizing all other absences.

-Please note that parents are required to clear absences.
-Parents must clear absences prior to 5 days otherwise the absence will remain as uncleared and be considered a truancy.
+Please note that parents/guardians are required to clear absences.
+Parents/guardians must clear absences prior to 5 days otherwise the absence will remain as uncleared and be considered a truancy.
 Under the law, schools must continue to track all absences and report them to the state.

 Our procedure is a period by period attendance check, which is posted by each individual teacher.
 Each day, we know the period or periods that a student has missed.
 When a student is absent, students and parents should adhere to the following procedure.

-- All absences must be cleared by telephone.
-Notes will not be accepted.
+- All absences must be cleared by telephone or via the link on Parent Connect.
+Doctor’s notes are always welcomed and encouraged.
+Parent’s notes will not be accepted.
 Absences may be cleared only by parents or guardians.

 - To accommodate the needs of the entire student body, telephone calls will be handled as follows: